panoramicdata/Halo.Api/README.md

 If you're experiencing authentication issues:

-1. **Verify Credentials**: Ensure the username/password can log into the Halo web interface
+1. **Verify Client Credentials**: Ensure your Client ID and Client Secret are correct and haven't been regenerated
-2. **Check API Permissions**: The user account must have API access permissions in Halo
+2. **Check API Application Status**: Verify the API application is enabled in Halo Configuration
+3. **Validate Client ID Format**: Ensure the Client ID is a valid GUID format
-3. **Validate Client ID**: Ensure your application is registered in Halo with the correct client ID
+4. **Validate Client Secret Format**: Ensure the Client Secret is in the correct format (two concatenated GUIDs)
-4. **Tenant Parameter**: For hosted solutions, include the `Tenant = "Halo"` parameter
+5. **Check Permissions**: Verify your API application has the necessary permissions/scopes
+6. **Network Connectivity**: Ensure your application can reach the Halo API endpoints
-5. **On-Premise vs Hosted**: On-premise installations may not require the tenant parameter
+7. **On-Premise vs Cloud**: On-premise installations may require custom BaseUrl configuration

 ### 5. Pagination and Large Result Sets